-- Non-exempt MRTs receive 50% of their deferred award in RSUs and 50% as Deferred Cash Awards.
-Both RSUs and Deferred Cash Awards vest pro-rata over a three- or five-year deferral period depending on the MRT's role.
-The portion of the total incentive deferred varies between 40% and 60%, depending on the nonexempt MRT's remuneration. - Exempt MRTs and other AIP-eligible employees, depending on seniority, may receive deferred compensation on a discretionary basis based on individual performance and potential, and awards typically range between 0% - 40% of total incentives received.
-Awards are made entirely in RSUs that vest 100% at the end of three years.
+Non-exempt MRTs receive 50% of their deferred award in RSUs and 50% as Deferred Cash Awards.
+Both RSUs and Deferred Cash Awards vest pro-rata over a three- or five-year deferral period depending on the MRT's role9.
+The portion of the total incentive deferred varies between 40% and 60%, depending on the nonexempt MRT's remuneration10.